Barbara Koch

 Barbara Koch is a Professor of Remote Sensing and Landscape Information Systems at the University of Freiburg, Germany.
-When she took this position, Koch became the youngest and first female professor at the Faculty of Forest Sciences at the Albert -Ludwigs University in Freiburg.
+When she took this position, Koch became the youngest and first female professor at the Faculty of Forest Sciences at the University of Freiburg.

 Koch is an emerging leader in the field of applied Innovation Technology for transformation towards renewable energy and circularity for better environmental protection.
 She is the Director of the Center of Renewable Energy and the Director of the Upper Rhine Cluster of Sustainability Research.
 From 2005, she is the Head of the Steinbeis Research Center "FeLis" (GmbH).

 Education

-Koch studied Forest Sciences at the Ludwig-Maximilians University of Munich, Germany from 1976 to 1982.
-She carried out her dissertation in a collaborative research project between the German Space Organization DLR Oberpfaffenhofen, the Jet Propulsion Laboratories in Pasadena and the Ludwig-Maximilians University of Munich in 1988.
+Koch studied Forest Sciences at LMU Munich, Germany from 1976 to 1982.
+She carried out her dissertation in a collaborative research project between the German Space Organization DLR Oberpfaffenhofen, the Jet Propulsion Laboratories in Pasadena and LMU Munich in 1988.